-The Dover OSC Craft Show was founded in 1984 by Kay Kross, wife of retired AMC Commander, Gen. Walter Kross.
+The Dover OSC Craft & Holiday Show was founded in 1984 by Kay Kross, wife of retired AMC Commander, Gen. Walter Kross.
 In that first year, the show was held in the Youth Center of Dover Air Force Base (DAFB) and included only 20 vendors.
 After a number of changes in venue, the DOSC Craft Show was moved to its present location at the Delaware State Fairgrounds.
-With over 100 vendors/160 craft booths from eight states, our Craft Show has become the largest single-day craft show on the east coast!
+With over 160 vendors from eight states, our Craft Show has become the largest single-day craft show on the east coast!

 All items sold at our Craft Show are hand-made.
 All vendors are asked to submit a raw materials invoice for verification.
 Here’s a small sampling of the treasures you can find here: